loraxx753/Todays-Video/README.md

 # 🤫

-HTML Template for [Panopticon](https://github.com/antiPhaseDomain/Panopticon) to use.
+Also, a HTML Template for [Panopticon](https://github.com/antiPhaseDomain/Panopticon) to use!.

-## (Verified) Features
+## Silence Quickstart

-* ES6/7
-* CSS Variables
-* CSS Filters
-* CSS Grid

-Plus, you can use the following syntax for any GET request that returns a json object:

 ```html
 <json-{key}></json-{key}>